SysManSquad/sysmansquadblogdev/content/posts/2020-06-15-build-a-configrmgr-lab-with-automatedlab.md

 Doing this is as simple as spinning up VMs as you normally would, making them reachable to other VMs in the lab and join them to the domain.

 If you're thinking, "wait, what?
-I've automated this much but now I have to manually install more clients/servers?!"... then check out the **Adding or removing lab machines** section <a href="https://sysmansquad.com/2020/06/15/getting-started-with-automatedlab/" target="_blank" rel="noreferrer noopener">from this post</a>.
+I've automated this much but now I have to manually install more clients/servers?!"... then check out the **Adding or removing lab machines** section [from this post](https://sysmansquad.com/2020/06/15/getting-started-with-automatedlab/).

 ### Support

-If you experience any issues, please do open an issue on my <a href="https://github.com/codaamok/posh" target="_blank" rel="noreferrer noopener">GitHub repository</a>!
-Alternatively you can ping me on Twitter (<a href="https://twitter.com/codaamok" target="_blank" rel="noreferrer noopener">@codaamok</a>).
+If you experience any issues, please do open an issue on my [GitHub repository](https://github.com/codaamok/posh)!
+Alternatively you can ping me on Twitter ([@codaamok](https://twitter.com/codaamok)).